-4.1.1.
-Financial statements
+4.1.1 Financial statements

-- the consolidated annual and half-yearly financial statements to be drawn up by the Board, as well as the consolidated quarterly financial statements, together with a presentation by the Group's Chief Financial Officer; - the scope of consolidation; - the relevance and consistency of accounting methods, by verifying, in particular, the reliability of internal information-gathering and information-control procedures, with the aim of ensuring that financial statements are fairly presented and that they give an accurate image of the financial situation of the Company and the Group; - the method and estimates used in the impairment tests performed by the Group; - the Group's debt position, including structure and policy for interest rate and currency hedging and the gains or losses;
+- the consolidated annual and half-yearly financial statements to be drawn up by the Board, as well as the consolidated quarterly financial statements, together with a presentation by the Group's Chief Financial Officer; - the scope of consolidation; - the relevance and consistency of accounting methods, by verifying, in particular, the reliability of internal information-gathering and information-control procedures, with the aim of ensuring that financial statements are fairly presented and that they give an accurate image of the financial situation of the Company and the Group; - the method and estimates used in the impairment tests performed by the Group; - the Group's debt position, including structure and policy for interest rate and currency hedging and the gains or losses; - significant lawsuits and off-balance sheet commitments and their accounting impact for the Group; - the production and communication process for accounting and financial information, ensuring that it is compliant with legal requirements, regulatory authorities' recommendations and internal procedures; and - the review of any remarks made by regulatory authorities (AMF) and the proposed responses.

-- significant lawsuits and off-balance sheet commitments and their accounting impact for the Group; - the production and communication process for accounting and financial information, ensuring that it is compliant with legal requirements, regulatory authorities' recommendations and internal procedures; and - the review of any remarks made by regulatory authorities (AMF) and the proposed responses.
+4.1.2 Financial and sustainability information

-4.1.2.
-Financial information
+- the applicable policy and procedures on financial communication in order to ensure the Group complies with its regulatory obligations; - issues relating to the preparation and control of sustainability information, including impacts, risks and opportunities, to ensure its compliance and safeguard its quality, and monitors the process of preparing this information; - monitors relations with investors, financial and non-financial rating agencies and any other interested stakeholders; - the main financial communication items on the Group and Company financial statements, in particular: - review of press releases, - consistency between financial statements and how they are reported in financial communication, and - the relevance of the items included in that communication.

-- applicable policy and procedures on financial communication in order to ensure the Group complies with its regulatory obligations; - the main financial communication items on the Group and Company financial statements, in particular: - review of press releases, - consistency between financial statements and how they are reported in financial communication, and - the relevance of the items included in that communication.
+4.1.3 External control

-4.1.3.
-External control
+- proposals to appoint or renew the statutory auditors, in the case of certification of the financial statements, or, where applicable, of the Statutory Auditors and/or the independent third-party organization, in the case of certification of sustainability information.
+If circumstances warrant, the Committee examines and approves the contents of the requirements, the schedule and the organization for the invitation to bid, with a view to the appointment and, as the case may be, renewal of the Auditors, and checks that the invitation to bid proceeds correctly; - the statutory Auditors' work program for certifying the accounts, and where applicable, certifying sustainability information and any additional assignments that they or other members of their network may be given, as well as the amount of the corresponding compensation; - supervision of the rules for the use of the statutory auditors for work other than auditing the financial statements and certifying sustainability information ("authorized non-auditing work") and, more generally, compliance with the principles guaranteeing the independence of the statutory auditors and the safeguard measures taken by them to mitigate those risks.

-- proposals to appoint or renew the statutory auditors.
-If circumstances warrant, the Committee examines and approves the contents of the requirements, the schedule and the organization for the invitation to bid, with a view to the appointment and, as the case may be, renewal of the Auditors, and checks that the invitation to bid proceeds correctly; - the statutory a Auditors' work program and any additional assignments that they or other members of their network may be given, as well as the amount of the corresponding compensation; - supervision of the rules for the use of the statutory auditors for work other than auditing the financial statements ("authorized non-auditing work") and, more generally, compliance with the principles guaranteeing the independence of the statutory auditors and the safeguard measures taken by them to mitigate those risks. - In that respect, the Audit Committee reviews and gives its prior authorization, in the conditions set by the Board, for the authorized non-auditing work.
-As an exception, the work corresponding to specific assignments of which the annual total amount is not greater than the percentages or amounts set by the Board is simply passed by the Audit Committee by December 31rd of each year at the latest; - the findings of the statutory auditors' examination of the accounts, and their recommendations and the actions taken as a result.
+- In that respect, the Audit Committee reviews and gives its prior authorization, in the conditions set by the Board, for the authorized non-auditing work.
+As an exception, the work corresponding to specific assignments of which the annual total amount is not greater than the percentages or amounts set by the Board is simply passed by the Audit Committee by December 31st of each year at the latest; - the findings of the statutory auditors' examination of the accounts, and their recommendations and the actions taken as a result.

-4.1.4.
-Audit & Internal Control
+4.1.4 Audit & Internal Control